MIT-Emerging-Talent/ET6-practice-code-review/collaboration/communication.md

 ------ | :----: | :-----: | :-------: | :------: | :----: | :------: | :----: |
 | _name_ | | | | |
 The team did not specify which days they are available to reply on.
-However, the team is responsive on communication channels such as whatsapp and slack.
+However, the team is responsive on communication channels - whatsapp and slack.

 ### How many hours everyone has per day